AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 MailLinkedinX

-Advances in AI and robotics are driving greater reliance on industrial machines in sectors like manufacturing, mining, and logistics.
+Advances in AI and robotics are driving a greater reliance on industrial machines in sectors such as manufacturing, mining, and logistics.

 Predictive maintenance helps prevent downtime by identifying potential machine failures and guiding timely repairs.
 With unplanned downtime costing industries $50 billion annually, predictive maintenance tools can boost productivity, cut repair costs, and reduce human effort.1